• Skip to primary navigation

 If you get your ingredients ready ahead of time, cooking your salmon and assembling your salad is super easy.
 I usually make more beans and eggs than I’ll need and use them throughout the week for snacks and other meals.

-• Blanch your beans: Plunge them into boiling, salted water for 2 1/2 minutes.
-Drain in colander, run cold water over them and immediately place them in an ice bath to stop the cooking.
+- Blanch your beans Plunge them into boiling, salted water for 2 1/2 minutes.
+Drain in colander and immediately place them in an ice bath to stop the cooking.
 Once they’re completely cooled, lay them out on a double thickness of paper towel (or a clean dish towel), roll them up and place in the fridge until you’re ready to use them.
-If you’re doing this more than a couple hours ahead place the entire bundle in a plastic bag (they’ll keep for 3 days).

 Foolproof, silky, medium salmon